soyrochus/aiconverse/README.md

-Here's a basic `README.md` file tailored to your project, incorporating the necessary elements like project description, license, and setup instructions.

 # AIConverse

 AIConverse is a Python console application designed to demonstrate the power and ease of **Prompt-Driven Development**.
 It allows users to interact with an AI through single-prompt inputs or via an ongoing conversation using a REPL (Read-Eval-Print Loop).
 The project also supports customizable prompt templates and utilizes Langchain for AI communication.